Where did you grow up?

 What do you do at the science center?

 I am a Senior Research Associate for the Cooperative Institute for Marine and Atmospheric Studies.
 I work on different marine mammal research projects in the Gulf of Mexico and Atlantic coasts.
 I go out on NOAA research vessels as a data manager and marine mammal observer during marine mammal line-transect and other surveys in the offshore waters of the United States.
 During field projects close to shore, I participate in different bottlenose dolphin photo-identification surveys where we take pictures of dolphins’ dorsal fins so that we can identify individuals and follow them over time for our research.
 Back at the lab, I curate the data collected during the surveys and assist with analysis and publishing the results.
-I’m also one of the curators of the photo-identification catalog for the Gulf of Mexico Bryde’s whale, a newly recognized species.
+I’m also one of the curators of the photo-identification catalog for the Rice's whale, a newly recognized species, formerly known as the Gulf of Mexico Bryde's whale.

 What do you like most about your position?